jamesshore/quixote/docs/QElement.md

 Stability: 2 - Unstable
 ```

-Compare the element's properties to a set of expected values and throw an exception if they don't match.
+Compare the element's descriptors to a set of expected values and throw an exception if they don't match.
 This is the same as `diff()` (below), except that it throws an exception rather than returning a value.

 `element.assert(expected, message)`